 - How do you continue a job search during a pandemic?

 - IBISWorld - Global COVID-19 Impact on Industry Sectors

-Global Digital Career Advocacy - watch the various interviews by Raza Abbas which aim to provide keen stakeholders with valuable perspectives on the significance of career development from leading career influencers from around the globe to raise awareness on the significance of career guidance and career development especially in the times of Covid-19 pandemic.
+- Global Digital Career Advocacy - download the overview then watch the various interviews by Raza Abbas which aim to raise awareness on the significance of career guidance and career development especially in the times of Covid-19 pandemic.